Wonderfully fluffy vanilla keto cupcakes are delicious on their own and downright sinful with the decadent, luscious

 Eggs: I use large eggs in almost all my recipes.

 A neutral oil: Avocado oil has a neutral taste so it works well here.
 Sometimes I use macadamia nut oil.

 Sweetener: I use stevia, but you could probably replace it with a granulated sweetener.

 Almond flour: An excellent flour substitute that baked very well.
-Use blanched finely ground flour.
+You should definitely use blanched finely ground flour.
+I don't recommend using a coarse almond meal in this recipe.
+There's a difference.

 For the frosting: Unsalted butter, heavy cream, cocoa powder, vanilla extract, and a sweetener.
 I use stevia.
 If you opt for a granulated sweetener, please use a powdered sweetener for the best consistency.